pupil-labs/pupil-docs/src/core/software/pupil-service.md

   <img src="../../media/core/icons/ps.png"style="display:flex;margin:0 auto;width:100px;">
 </div>

 Pupil Service is designed to run in the background and to be controlled via network commands only.
-The service process has no GUI.
 The tools introduced in the [hmd-eyes project](https://github.com/pupil-labs/hmd-eyes) are made to work with Pupil Service and Pupil Capture alike.

 ## Talking to Pupil Service
 Code examples below demonstrate how to control Pupil Service over the network.